 What Are Spider Veins

 Spider veins, which in medicine are known as Telangiectasias, are dilations of the capillaries that are located in the outermost part of the epidermis, so they can be seen by the naked eye through the skin.
 They look like tiny spider legs or tree branches and may be red, blue or purple in colour.
 They sometimes may represent only a cosmetic problem, but other times, spider veins can be a sign of a pretty serious underlying vein disease called Chronic Venous Insufficiency (CVI).
-That’s why it is so important to go to a vein specialist to get screened in case you have this condition and don’t know it.
+That’s why it is so important to go to a vein doctor to get screened in case you have this condition and don’t know it.

 What Are the Differences Between Spider and Varicose Veins?